Full Time: February 18, 2020 – December 30, 2020Apply

 The Community Support Worker Diploma program focuses on the skills necessary to assist clients with their physical, vocational, recreational, social, emotional and daily skill development.

-Community Support Worker students will learn how to support clients in achieving the greatest degree of independence and quality of life possible.
+Community Support Worker students will learn how to support clients in achieving the highest degree of independence and quality of life possible.

 Community Support Workers are the main points of contact for many individuals with disabilities.
 Their understanding of specific disabilities, awareness of their own perceptions of disabilities, and competence in providing the necessary support and care to individuals with specific disabilities is crucial for effective community contribution.